-More details on the use of "bound threads" in the threaded runtime can be found in the Control.Concurrent module.

--fno-gen-manifest On Windows, GHC normally generates a manifest file when linking a binary.
+- Parallelism on a multiprocessor or multicore machine.
+See Section 4.13.
+The ability to make a foreign call that does not block all other Haskell threads, and to invoke foreign-exported Haskell functions from multiple OS threads.
+See Section 8.2.4. - -eventlog Link the program with the "eventlog" version of the runtime system.
+A program linked in this way can generate a runtime trace of events (such as thread start/stop) to a binary file program.eventlog, which can then be interpreted later by various tools.
+See Section 4.15.6 for more information. - -eventlog can be used with -threaded.
+It is implied by -debug. - -fno-gen-manifest On Windows, GHC normally generates a manifest file when linking a binary.
 The manifest is placed in the file prog.exe.manifest where prog.exe is the name of the executable.
 The manifest file currently serves just one purpose: it disables the "installer detection" in Windows Vista that attempts to elevate privileges for executables with certain names (e.g. names containing "install", "setup" or "patch").
 Without the manifest file to turn off installer detection, attempting to run an executable that Windows deems to be an installer will return a permission error code to the invoker.
 Depending on the invoker, the result might be a dialog box asking the user for elevated permissions, or it might simply be a permission denied error.